 Nora Burnett Abrams, Mark G. Falcone Director, Museum of Contemporary Art Denver, curates the 2020 Perspectives section, a new historical section that offers an intimate grouping of thought-provoking presentations of 20th-century work examined through a contemporary theme.
 Projects in this section are evocative of the early days of the fair, when booths featured daring, gritty, and even whimsical presentations.
 Perspectives hopes to capture the spirit of those first iterations with an eye toward revisiting and recasting the fresh and diverse voices of an earlier era.

-Presents is a platform for young galleries no more than ten years old to showcase recent work from emerging artists.
-Solo-artist and dual-artist presentations spotlight the next generation of artistic talents, which visitors can discover in this in-depth and intimate setting.
+Presents is a platform for galleries no more than ten years old to showcase recent work from emerging artists.
+Solo- and dual-artist presentations spotlight the next generation of artistic talents in an intimate setting.

 Participating organizations- ranging from museums to not-for-profit galleries to art foundations- with The Armory Show share their common desire to promote the visual arts to collectors and the general public alike.